ethereum/ethereum-org-website/src/content/roadmap/scaling/index.md

 template: roadmap
 ---

-Ethereum is scaled using rollups.
+Ethereum is scaled using [rollups](/layer-2/#rollups).
 Rollups batch transactions together offchain and send the result to Ethereum.
-Today, the data rollups post to Ethereum is too expensive, imposing a limit on the cost savings that rollups can create for users.
-Today's rollups also rely on some centralized components.
-To solve these problems, cheap data blobs will be added to Ethereum blocks specifically for rollups, and rollup infrastructure will be decentralized across a wider community of operators.
+Today, the data rollups post to Ethereum is too expensive, limiting the cost savings that rollups can create for users.
+Today's rollups also rely on some centralized components that can be removed as the rollups mature.
+To solve these issues, cheap data blobs will be added to Ethereum blocks specifically for rollups, and rollup infrastructure will be distributed across a wider community of operators.
 This will allow Ethereum to fully scale without sacrificing decentralization.

 <InfoBanner>
   <h4 style="margin-top: 0">Transaction costs</h4>